gtriggiano/neo4acl/docs/Api.md

 // Let's say we already have two users in the graph
 // {_id:'giacomo'} and {_id:'bob'}
-// and no groups or resources
+// and no groups nor resources

 var giacomo_groups; // <- We'll use this variable later...